TAPS Working Group

 Services System.
 This automated selection is constrained by the

-constraints on protocol, path, and interface selection.
+protocol, path, and interface selection.

 3.2.
 Allow Access to Specialized Features